 What a depressing book.
 From start-to-finish, I couldn’t wait to be done.
 Every turn of the page seemed to bring on a new horror.
 From squashed mice and executions gone terribly wrong, to evil-hearted characters and an unsatisfactory ending, there was plenty to be upset about.
 That said, Stephen King’s The Green Mile was no disappointment.

-Here’s a quick summary, so you know what I’m talking about: Paul Edgecome, a death row correctional officer, is responsible for carrying out the death penalty for those assigned to Cold Mountain Penitentiary’s death row, nicknamed Green Mile for the color of the green linoleum flooring leading to electric chair.
+Here’s a quick summary, so you know what I’m talking about: Paul Edgecome, a death row correctional officer, is responsible for carrying out the death penalty for those assigned to Cold Mountain Penitentiary’s death row, nicknamed Green Mile for the color of the green linoleum flooring leading to the electric chair.
 There he witnesses a handful of supernatural healings at the hand of a prisoner, John Coffey.
 The story centers around this character’s abilities and how those around him are affected.

 Stephen King is known for his unrivaled handle on the mystery, horror, and fantasy genres.
 He’s a master at his craft.
 The Green Mile is an important piece of his writing legacy.
 While addressing difficult topics, such as the death penalty and mental health, he also somehow instills a degree of warmth.
 Death penalty and warmth, you say?
 Ludicrous.